 The 15th annual HALS Challenge competition is an open competition.
 We invite landscape architects, historians, students, and other interested parties to document any landscape that you feel would make a good addition to the HALS collection.
 Historic landscapes encompass a vast array of diverse property types and places, from formal gardens, parks, and public spaces to traditional cultural places, vernacular communities, and residential districts.

 Regardless of the site selected, please focus your HALS report on the landscape as a whole.
 Information how to describe and analyze historic landscapes for the HALS collection can be found in the HALS History Guidelines (pdf).

 Since the copyright status of some materials is uncertain, please do not reproduce any graphics in your HALS documentation unless they are covered by a signed copy of our Copyright Release Form (pdf) or clearly in the public domain.

-People from every state are hereby challenged to complete at least one HALS short format history to document these significant American landscapes.
+People are hereby challenged to complete at least one entry using the HALS Short Format History Template (.docx).
 Preservation Through Documentation!

 Cash prizes will be awarded to the top 3 entries.
 Employees of the National Park Service, American Society of Landscape Architects, and the Library of Congress may submit HALS Short Format Historical Reports, but are ineligible for prizes.

 How to Enter

 Email: e-mail us

 Questions?
 Email Scott Keyes